RayBenefield/hermes/worklog.md

 # Work Log

+## #52

+This is a complicated dev script that I'm working on as it involves a lot of relationships.
+I've got it selecting the goal to populate and now asking which players to populate with and then I need to grab their hands and remove a random card from it and add it as a candidate for that round.
+Tis sooo much work, but it should be valuable.

 ## #51

 Did sort of a warm up session by just looking around and updating emojis on all